+This one is common in boarding school lingo.
 This is when there is a holiday at the weekend, which means there is no school on Saturday.
 These weekends sometimes extend over to the Monday.
 Some schools make it compulsory for students to leave the school premises over an exeat weekend, so it is important you have a guardian in place to make sure your child goes to stay with a host family for this time.

 A short holiday halfway through the school term when students normally return home.
 There are three throughout the year usually in the months of October, February and May.
 The October half-term is the longest half-term and can be up to two weeks long.
 During these holidays Academic Families organise fun-filled trips.
 Please click here for more information.